 Homework & Assessment

 In Key Stage 3 one homework per week is set.
-For our Spanish course, Viva 1, students can complete homework tasks on ActiveLearn.
-All students receive log-in details for the site and are set assignments by their class teacher.
+For our Spanish course, Viva 1, pupils can complete homework tasks on ActiveLearn.
+All pupils receive log-in details for the site and are set assignments by their class teacher.
 Additional reading, writing tasks or vocabulary tasks will be set to reinforce the learning.

 - be able to share your interests, ideas and opinions with other people who speak the language.

 - learn about countries where the language is spoken.

 - add an international dimension to your choice of GCSE subjects, which is something many employers and higher education providers look for

 - be highly valued highly by post-16 centres and top universities.

 - learn many skills which are useful in a wide range of careers, such as the ability to communicate clearly, being confident about speaking in public and using problem solving strategies

 - create greater opportunities to work abroad, or for companies in the UK with international links.